Last Updated on January 5, 2025 by Soumya

 - How to maximize your day trip to Sintra and see the best of Sintra’s castles?

-- A small freebie on how to plan an extended day out at Cabo da Roca – the best place to watch a sunset in Portugal.
+- A small freebie on planning an extended day out at Cabo da Roca – the best place to watch a sunset in Portugal.

 Driving to Sintra and within the city can be tricky.
-Narrow roads, single lanes, and a lot of tourists everywhere make driving difficult.
-Therefore, many travelers opt to take the train to Sintra and walk within the city or take the bus.
+Narrow roads, single lanes, and many tourists everywhere make driving a pain.
+Therefore, many travelers take the train to Sintra and walk within the city or take the bus.

 We highly recommend doing the Lisbon to Sintra train ride because it is enjoyable and less stressful.
-The distance between Lisbon to Sintra is barely 20 miles.
+The distance between Lisbon and Sintra is barely 20 miles.
 So, you can get here in a jiffy and enjoy the rest of the day.
-If you are looking for something more convenient, try this highly-rated guided tour of Sintra from Lisbon.
-Else, follow along.

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

 It is not difficult to travel by train in Portugal.
-In fact, on our 10-day itinerary of Portugal, we included a lot of trains and buses.
 We found public transport in Portugal pretty convenient.
-A tad bit late sometimes.
+A tad late sometimes.
 But easy and comfortable on the whole.
 That is why we decided to do our day trip from Lisbon to Sintra by train.

-In this post, you will find all public transport (train and bus) options that we used to get to Sintra from Lisbon and within.
-And of course, some walking that we did within the city.
+In this post, you will find all the public transport (train and bus) options that we used to get to Sintra from Lisbon and within.
+And, of course, we did some walking within the city.

 Sintra is a mere 19 miles (30km) away from Lisbon.
 That makes it one of the closest and easiest day trips from Lisbon.

-It is believed that you can even see the Pena Palace all the way from Lisbon on a clear day.
-Yes, one of the many interesting facts about Lisbon that I learned during my research!
-Can you believe it?
+Friends have told me that you can even see the Pena Palace all the way from Lisbon on a clear day.
+I have never had luck, but let me know if you see it.

 There are many other train stations in Lisbon where you can board trains bound for Sintra.
 You can choose depending on where you stay in Lisbon.